 Despite three of last season's top four adapting to life under new managers, the Spaniard insists that the battle for the top flight will be as heated as ever

-Champion Manchester United will begin the new term under the command of new boss David Moyes, while runner-up Manchester City is now steered by former Malaga coach Manuel Pelligrini.
-Jose Mourinho is once again at the reins of Chelsea.
+Champions Manchester United will begin the new term under the command of new boss David Moyes, while runners-up Manchester City are now steered by former Malaga coach Manuel Pelligrini and Jose Mourinho is once again at the reins of Chelsea.